 We are Ashley and Patrick, a couple of Chicagoans turned Uruguayans.
-We have moved our family to Uruguay to learn how to practice a form a regenerative agriculture and sustainable living.
-We want to share our lives and networks here in order to expose others to resilient ways of living that exist here in Uruguay.
+We have moved our family to Uruguay to learn how to live sustainable and resilient lives, and to share that knowledge with with others.

 South America is at the cutting edge of envisioning a sustainable future from the landless peasants movement of Brazil (MST) to being home to the former ‘poorest president in the world’ Jose Mujica.
 Uruguay is an ideal place to consider a future that is not only sustainable, but regenerative.
 We want to consider how to find a way for humans to live well while making the Earth healthier and more habitable, both socially and ecologically.

 The project of Rizoma Field School is four parts: research, teaching, activism, and living.
 In our research, and especially in Ashley’s book, we ask questions about the adoption of sustainable technologies, social structures, and communities of practice.
 We seek to publish this research in accessible language so that others might learn and adopt sustainable livelihoods.
 In our teaching, we incorporate experiential learning; students spend time doing hands-on work with members of our community here in Uruguay who live sustainably, and we then discuss what students are seeing through the lens of scientific research.
 We have also begun teaching through Rizoma School online, pairing students with local mentors on hands-on, practical skills related to sustainable living.